Xuntian

-Xuntian (巡天 (Xúntiān); lit: Tour of Heaven), (Note: The name "Xuntian" comes from the Chinese translation of Astronomical survey (巡天调查, Xúntiān Diàochá).
-Xuntian can also be literally translated as "surveying the sky" or "survey to heavens".) also known as the Chinese Space Station Telescope (CSST) (Xúntiān Kōngjiān Wàngyuǎnjìng (巡天空间望远镜)) is a planned Chinese space telescope currently under development.
+The Xuntian (巡天 (Xúntiān, Tour of Heaven)) (Note: The name "Xuntian" comes from the Chinese translation of Astronomical survey (巡天调查, Xúntiān Diàochá).
+Xuntian can also be literally translated as "surveying the sky", "survey to heavens" or "sky patrol".) or Chinese space station survey telescope (CSST) (Xúntiān Kōngjiān Wàngyuǎnjìng (巡天空间望远镜)) is a Chinese space telescope under development.

-It will feature a 2-meter (6.6 foot) diameter primary mirror and is expected to have a field of view 300–350 times larger than the Hubble Space Telescope.
-This will allow the telescope to image up to 40 percent of the sky using its 2.5 gigapixel camera.
+The telescope will feature a 2 m primary mirror and is expected to have a field of view approximately 300 to 350 times larger than that of the Hubble Space Telescope.
+Its 2.5-gigapixel camera is designed to survey up to 40% of the sky.

-As of 2024, Xuntian is scheduled for launch no earlier than late 2026 on a Long March 5B rocket to co-orbit with the Tiangong space station in slightly different orbital phases, which will allow for periodic docking with the station.
+As of 2026, Xuntian is scheduled for launch in 2027 aboard a Long March 5B rocket.
+It is planned to operate in a co-orbital arrangement with the Tiangong space station, allowing periodic docking for servicing and maintenance.

-This state-of-the-art telescope, characterized by its off-axis design without any obstruction, sidesteps diffraction challenges associated with mirror support structures.
-As a result, its point spread function (PSF) remains unscathed, presenting a valuable asset for weak-lensing shear measurements.
+Overview

+The telescope uses an unobstructed off-axis optical design, avoiding diffraction effects caused by mirror support structures.
+This design is intended to improve image quality for observations including weak gravitational lensing measurements.